-Summer is made for fun outside and getting dirty!
-Help your toddler learn and explore the world with these 5 Summer Sensory Activities for Toddlers!
+Summer sensory activities encourage kiddos to get outside and have fun while secretly learning and improving development.
+This season is made for fun outside and getting dirty – Help your child learn and explore the world with these 5 quick and easy Summer Activities!

 With both of my boys, it took about 2 years before they were fun.